LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

 ======================================================

-This section provides information about configuring and building the Axom software after you have clones the repository.
+This section provides information about configuring and building the Axom software after you have cloned the repository.
 The main steps for using Axom are:

   #.
 Configure, build, and install third-party libraries (TPLs) on which Axom depends.